ResearchComputing/Documentation/docs/software/matlab.md

 Hello World from process 3
 ```

-RC Matlab currently does not support parallelization across nodes,
+CURC Matlab currently does not support parallelization across nodes,
 only across cores on one node.

 Couldn't find what you need?
 [Provide feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)